Depending on when you joined the Local Government Pension Scheme (LGPS) will depend on how a change of hours affects your pension benefits.

 Scheme year 2

-Elizabeth chose to decrease her working hours from 30 hours per week to 15 hours per week from 1 April 2018:
+Elizabeth chose to drop her working hours from 30 hours per week to 15 hours per week from 1 April 2018:

 |Date||Opening balance||Pension built up in year||Total account 31 March 2019||Date||Cost of living adjustment||Updated total account 1 April 2019|